nwtobbe/BareProx/README.md

 More logging add categories and sorting, scavange with janitor extra verifications

-Add rename files via api ontap to restore
 Missing snapshots?

 Done.
+Disabled clean orpahned snapshots from primarey storage Added rename files when doing an inplace restore.
+Fixed Restore, cancel
 Fixed edit storage on netapp, return to correct page when clicking on save Fixed view under edit and create sched.
 Fixed account page